smartpricing/queen/website/learn.md

 673130dd43d8   postgres   1001.05%   46.82GiB / 62.79GiB   74.57%    456GB / 982GB     30.1GB / 43.3TB   307
 ```

 We have produced, consumed and also deleted more than 2 billion messages, at an average rate of 9500 req/s.
-In this time, Queen used 133 MB or RAM steadily.
+In this time, Queen used 133 MB of RAM steadily.

 ![Final](/learn/operations-1.png)

-### 2. Additional benchmarks
+### 2. Push batch test

 Due to the fact that Queen was able to sustain the load for days, I've also made some other smaller benchmarks to test the scalability of the system and the performance of the different features.

-#### Push batch (1000 messages per request) and Pop

 Avg throughput: 31170 msg/s push and pop, disk writing at almost 1GB/s (10 Gb/s), > 2M messages per minute.
 I'm not sure but maybe here we are very close to the limit of WAL write speed.